 - All employers are required to file quarterly unemployment insurance reports no later than 30 days after the end of each quarter.
 Penalties are imposed for noncompliance.
 See Quarterly Reporting Requirements.

 - An employer's UI account will not be relieved of charges for erronous benefit payments under certain circumstances.
 See Benefit Overpayments.

 - All New Jersey employers must file quarterly multiple worksite reports on Form BLS 3020.
 The totals on the report must match the corresponding totals on an employer's quarterly tax report, Form NJ-927.
 See Multiple Worksite Reporting.

 - All employers of one or more employees on a permanent, temporary or part-time basis, even if not subject to SUI, must maintain and keep certain records for the current year and the four preceding calendar years.
 See SUI Recordkeeping Requirements.

-- New Jersey law provides up to six weeks of Family Leave Insurance benefits.
-The law applies to all private and government employers that are subject to SUI.
-The FLI program is financed by employee payroll deductions.
+- New Jersey law provides family leave insurance benefits, which are financed by employee payroll deductions.
 Employers do not contribute to the plan.
-An employer can elect to provide employees with FLI benefits under a private plan that has been approved by the Division of Temporary Disability Insurance.
+An employer can elect to provide employees with benefits under a private plan that has been approved by the Division of Temporary Disability Insurance.
 Quarterly reporting is required.
-See Family Leave Insurance.
+See Paid Family Leave.